 Belts on drives in hazardous atmospheres should be kept reasonably free of encrusted accumulations of non-conducting materials.
-In addition, all elements of the drive must be interconnected and grounded to earth as illustrated here.
+In addition, all elements of the drive must be interconnected and grounded to earth as illustrated on the following page.

 Although we know of no explosion caused by static generated by a V-belt drive, we cannot accept responsibility beyond that of furnishing belts within the above described limits.